 In order to be admitted to trading on Aquis Exchange, securities must have first been listed or admitted to trading, or under an application to be listed or admitted to trading, on a Regulated Market or an equivalent market.
+As at June 2022, Aquis Exchange offers trading in approximately 2100 equities in Europe across 15 countries.

 Six DLPs maintain liquidity in the securities traded on Aquis Exchange and in return are not charged for trading on Aquis Exchange.
 Members can agree to be a DLP by signing up to a separate agreement.